 - 7.1 The role of the subject leader is to: - provide a strategic lead and direction for the subject; - know why and what is taught in each year group and ensure a logical sequence to learning is in place; - know what standards are like in the subject across the school; - support and offer advice to colleagues on issues related to the subject; - monitor pupil progress in that subject area; - provide efficient resource management for the subject. - 7.2 It is the role of each subject leader to keep up to date with developments in their subject, at both national and local level.
 They review the way the subject is taught in the school and plan for improvement.
 This development planning links to whole-school objectives.
-Each subject leader reviews the curriculum plans for their subject, ensures that there is full coverage of the National Curriculum and that progression is planned into schemes of work.
+Each subject leader reviews the curriculum plans for their subject, ensures that there is full coverage of the National Curriculum and that progression is planned into schemes of work and detailed progression documents.
+The knowledge and skills to be taught in each year group are broken down in to 'know that' statements.
+Key learning is captured on knowledge organisers.
 The subject leader will also keep a portfolio of children's work, which they use to show the achievements of children at each key stage and to give examples of expectations of attainment.